Li Te: Background and early life

-Li Te's ancestors were originally from Baxi commandery (巴西郡; around present-day Langzhong, Sichuan), but after Cao Cao captured Hanzhong during the end of the Han dynasty, his grandfather Li Hu (李虎) led his people north to submit to Cao Cao.
-Because of this, Li Te's family began living in Lüeyang County, where they mingled with the Di people of Qinzhou (秦州, modern eastern Gansu), hence the name Ba-Di.
+Li Te's ancestors were Cong (賨) or Bandun people originally from Baxi commandery (巴西郡; around present-day Langzhong, Sichuan).
+After Cao Cao captured Hanzhong during the end of the Han dynasty, his grandfather Li Hu (李虎) led his people north to submit to Cao Cao.
+Because of this, Li Te's family began living in Lüeyang Commandery, where they mingled with the local Di tribes.
+Li Te and others similar to him were referred to as the Ba-Di, Ba being the region that their ancestors originated from.
 Li Te was the second of five sons of Li Mu (李慕).
 He was described as 8 chi tall (6 ft 2) and displayed martial talents such as horseback archery.

 In 296, a Di chieftain named Qi Wannian led a major revolt around Li Te's area.
 The land was struck by famines and military occupation, so many of its inhabitants decided to migrate including Li Te, who led his followers back to his ancestral homeland in Yizhou.
 While passing through Jian'ge Pass (劍閣關, in modern Guangyuan, Sichuan), he was marvelled by the sturdy defenses that the region possessed, saying, "Liu Shan had such defenses as this, and yet he still gave himself over in surrender to others.
 How could he not have been a man of inferior talents?"